syl20bnr/spacemacs/CONTRIBUTE.md

 ## Pull Request Guidelines

-`Spacemacs` uses the `git-flow` model, so you'll have to submit your contributions and fixes within a pull-request to apply against the `develop` branch.
+`Spacemacs` branch model is inspired from the [git-flow][] model: You'll have to submit your contributions and fixes within a pull-request to apply against the `develop` branch.

 _PR = pull request_